Frequently Asked Questions

 Is it true that FTA funds over $2,500 to be used for consultant services cannot be sole sourced?

-The FTA Procurement Circular 4220.1F requires competition for all procurements above the micro-purchase threshold, which is currently set at $3,000 maximum (although your agency procurement procedures may currently establish a lower threshold for micro-purchases).
-Above the micro-purchase threshold, and up to the small purchase threshold (currently $100,000), you must compete the award by soliciting proposals from an "adequate number of qualified sources”.
-Beyond the small purchase threshold, you must advertise the procurement on the basis of "full and open competition”.
-Thus your procurement for consulting services, if above the micro-purchase threshold of $3,000, but not exceeding $100,000, must be competed by soliciting proposals from an "adequate number of qualified sources”.
-The requirements for "Small Purchases" are discussed in Circular 4220.1F, Chapter VI, paragraph 3.b. - "Small Purchases”.
-(Reviewed: June 2010)
+The FTA Procurement Circular 4220.1F requires competition for all procurements above the micro-purchase threshold, which is currently set at $3,500 maximum (although your agency procurement procedures may currently establish a lower threshold for micro-purchases).
+Above the micro-purchase threshold, and up to the small purchase threshold (currently $150,000), you must compete the award by soliciting price quotes from an "adequate number of qualified sources.”
+Beyond the small purchase threshold, you must advertise the procurement based on "full and open competition.”
+Thus, your procurement for consulting services, if above the micro-purchase threshold of $3,500, but not exceeding $150,000, must be competed by soliciting proposals from an "adequate number of qualified sources.”
+The requirements for "Small Purchases" are discussed in Circular 4220.1F, Chapter VI, paragraph 3.b. - "Small Purchases.”
+(Revised: May 2017)

 Can a designated grantee award a sole source contract to a501c-3 if that non-profit was the only proposal submitted?
 Background Information: the non-profit will supply professional services and administration for a specific unique concept developed by the non-profit.